jsiegenthaler/hueget/README.md

 ## sat (get and set)
 Saturation of the light.
 254 is the most saturated (colored) and 0 is the least saturated (white).

-## effect (get and set)
-The dynamic effect of the light. “none” and “colorloop” are supported.
-Other values will generate an error of type 7.
-Setting the effect to colorloop will cycle through all hues using the current brightness and saturation settings.

 ## xy (get and set)
 The xy values represent x and y coordinates of a color in CIE color space.
 The first value is the x coordinate and the second value is the y coordinate.
 Both x and y must be between 0 and 1, and will be rounded to 4 decimal places by the Hue bridge, eg: 0.666666 becomes 0.6667.
 If the specified coordinates are not in the CIE color space, the closest color to the coordinates will be chosen.